City-of-Helsinki/drupal-module-helfi-tunnistamo/README.md

 ## Usage

-Tunnistamo client should be enabled automatically, but in case it didn't you can enable `tunnistamo` client from `/admin/config/services/openid-connect`.
+Tunnistamo client should be enabled automatically, but in case it wasn't, you can enable `tunnistamo` client from `/admin/config/services/openid-connect`.

 ## Redirect URL